Sweden Southern Sweden

 Steep cliffs rising from the sea and lush forests make this spectacular area ideal for hiking and trekking.

-The nature reserve offers unique habitats for lots of plants and animals because of the slightly different microclimates that are created on the cliffs, in the forests and around the tide pools on the rocky shoreline.
+The Kullaberg Nature Reserve offers unique habitats for lots of plants and animals because of the slightly different microclimates that are created on the cliffs, in the forests and around the tide pools on the rocky shoreline.

 If you are interested in birds, you will really like Kullaberg.

-Around sunset we found a place near the lighthouse to enjoy a picnic with yummy salads we had with us from Malmö.
+Around sunset, we found a place near the lighthouse to enjoy a picnic with the delicious salads we brought from Malmö.

 Hiking through beautiful forest to get down to Josefinelust

-Hiking through beautiful forest to get down to Josefinelust.
+Hiking through a beautiful forest to get down to Josefinelust.

 Dramatic cliffs